Professional Standards Authority for Health and Social Care

-The Professional Standards Authority for Health and Social Care (PSA) oversees the nine statutory bodies that regulate health professionals in the United Kingdom and social care in England.
+The Professional Standards Authority for Health and Social Care (PSA), formerly the Council for Healthcare Regulatory Excellence (CHRE) and the Council for the Regulation of Health Care Professionals, oversees the ten statutory bodies that regulate health professionals in the United Kingdom and social care in England.
 Where occupations are not subject to statutory regulation, it sets standards for those organisations that hold voluntary registers and accredits those that meet them.

 Until 30 November 2012 it was known as the Council for Healthcare Regulatory Excellence (CHRE).
 It is an independent body, which is accountable to the Parliament of the United Kingdom.
 It assesses the performance of each regulator, conducts audits, scrutinises their decisions and reports to Parliament.
 It seeks to achieve balance in the oversight of regulation through the application of the concept of right-touch regulation.

 History

 The Health Act 1999 allowed the UK government to more easily change healthcare regulatory arrangements, through orders of the Privy Council.
 The Kennedy report into the Bristol heart scandal was published in July 2001 and plans for a body to oversee the regulation of healthcare professionals in the UK quickly followed.
-The Council for Healthcare Regulatory Excellence (CHRE) was set up under the National Health Service Reform and Health Care Professions Act 2002.
+The Council for Healthcare Regulatory Excellence was set up under the National Health Service Reform and Health Care Professions Act 2002 and renamed the Council for Healthcare Regulatory Excellence (CHRE) in 2004.
 The CHRE was succeeded by the Professional Standards Authority for Health and Social Care, which was set up under section 222 of the Health and Social Care Act 2012.